AbGhost-cyber/Quotes-App-Backend/README.md

 # Ktor Quotes-App-Backend
-simple quotes api generator made with ktor and mongodb kmongo
+simple quotes api generator made with ktor and mongodb ktor libary kmongo 🚀

 #HOW TO USE: